Curtner station

 Curtner station is a light rail station operated by Santa Clara Valley Transportation Authority (VTA).
-Curtner station is served by the Blue Line of the VTA Light Rail system.
+Curtner station is served by the Blue Line of the VTA light rail system.
 The station is located within the median of State Route 87, where it crosses over Curtner Avenue in San Jose, California.

+The station is connected to the Highway 87 Bikeway.
+This station is in the portion of the bikeway that diverges from the highway and onto city streets.